codex-m/wp-mock-test-demo/README.md

 ## Installation

-First, clone this repository to your wp-content/plugins:
+First, clone this repository to your `wp-content/plugins`:

 ```bash
 git clone https://github.com/codex-m/wp-mock-test-demo.git
 ```

-Then, install third party libraries needed this test with:
+Then go to `wp-content/plugins/wp-mock-test-demo/` in terminal to install third party libraries with:

 ```bash
 composer install